 ****There is nothing you would see that will show you that any of this is real

 Good Things Come to Those Who Have a Bad Attitude by Malik Nasad Sharpe is featured in Issue 3.43 (Winter 2021), guest-edited by Aisha Sasha John and Alexa Solveig Mardon.
-To read the piece in its entirety purchase a copy here.
+To read the piece in its entirety purchase a print or digital copy here.